π³Welcome to Green Class - Year 3

 -

-πββοΈ PE Days: Monday and Tuesday
+πββοΈ PE Days: Tuesday & Wednesday

 Children should wear their PE kit to school on these days (jogging bottoms, PE T-shirt, sweatshirt or hoodie, trainers/pumps).
 They will go home in their PE kit.
 Please also send their coat and school jumper. -